WhiskyTangoFawks/LunarFalloutPlus/README.md

 - This modlist must be installed on an SSD.
 - This modlist requires at least 6gb of Vram.

 The modlist is designed for relatively modern, middle range hardware.
-A high end graphics card is not required, but it does help (I am currently playing with a 6500xt, and FPS is mostly capped above 90 outside of Diamond City and Boston Commons, where it does drop for me).
+A high end graphics card is not required, but it does help (I am currently playing with a 6500xt on the medium preset, and FPS is mostly capped above 90 outside of Diamond City and Boston Commons, where it does drop for me).

 #### If you have less than 6gb of vram, or the list otherwise performs badly for you
 - Do not try to run the list above 1080p, 1440 in fallout is a performance killer